 Sweden has more than 300 cinemas operating outside the two main cinema chains, located in suburbs, small towns and the countryside.
 In addition there are around 150 film festivals and film clubs across the country.
 Most of these venues and events are small and independently run.
 Finding them online can be a challenge for audiences and booking tickets online is often impossible.

-The new website aims to change this.
-It will offer a “one stop shop” where all cinemas’ and festivals’ repertoires are displayed, making it possible for audiences to find out what’s playing nearby, to discover new films, and to buy tickets.
-For the cinemas and festivals the website will offer a cost-effective way of being present online and having access to the latest technical features – something they often are not able to do on their own.
+The new website that was launched December 2017 aims to change this.
+It offers a “one stop shop” where over 180 cinemas’ and festivals’ repertoires are displayed, making it possible for audiences to find out what’s playing nearby, to discover new films, and to buy tickets.

 Wrap!
 Must see European Cinema for young people